Class Of 2018 Orientation Leaders

 Jacob Burnett ‘15

 Hello!
-My name is Jacob Burnett, and I am a rising junior from Mishawaka, IN.
-I am a political science (International Relations) and rhetoric double major with a minor in psychology.
+My name is Jacob Burnett, and I am a rising senior from Mishawaka, IN.
+I am a political science major with minors in psychology and rhetoric.
 I have heavily immersed myself in clubs on campus and volunteer in the Crawfordsville community.
 I greatly value all that Wabash has to offer.
-Most notably, this past summer I had the honor of interning at the Legal Aid Society of Louisville, and I am excited to be back on campus to welcome you to the brotherhood.
-I sincerely value our motto, “Wabash Always Fights.”
-With rigorous academic schedules and the good times ahead, I hope you will too!
-Oh, and you’ll be able to recognize me on mere laugh alone, prepare yourselves.
+I've had the opportunity to intern with the Legal Aid Society in Louisville the summer of 2013, and I will be interning with a Wabash professor this summer.
+We will be conducting African politics research by creating the first ever database consisting of coded individual characteristics of African Presidents since 1960.
+After a little bit of individual searching of experiences outside of Wabash, I will also have the honor of taking part in the Criminal Law Internship Program through the Public Defender's Office in D.C.
+I am excited to welcome you to the brotherhood this Fall!
+I sincerely value our motto, "Wabash Always Fights."
+With the rigorous academic schedules and the good times ahead, I hope you will too!
+Oh, and you'll be able to recognize me on mere laugh alone, prepare yourselves.

 Andrew Dettmer ‘15

 Welcome to Wabash!
-My name is Andrew Dettmer and I have the honor of serving as one of your Head Orientation Leaders this year.
-Last year I had my own group, and I am excited to be working with all incoming freshman this year.
-I am a rising Junior from Auburn, IN and am a political science major, specializing in American government, and a History and Rhetoric double minor.
-I’m a brother of Phi Gamma Delta and currently serve as the President of the Political Science Society, Chairman of the Wabash College Republicans, and the Vice-President of the Pre-Law Society.
-After spending the summer interning for the Department of Homeland Security in Washington, D.C., I look forward to seeing you all on campus before I head off to Scotland to study abroad this fall.
-As you can see, Wabash has given me many great opportunities, and I hope to see you embrace this place as much as I have come to.
+My name is Andrew Dettmer and I have the honor of serving as one of your Orientation Managers this year.
+This is my second year as an Orientation Manager, and I hope my experiences from last year will allow me to make this year even better!
+I am a rising senior from Auburn, IN and am a political science major, specializing in American government, and a history and rhetoric double minor.
+I’m a brother of Phi Gamma Delta and currently serve as the Corresponding Secretary.
+I’m also currently the President of the Pre-Law Society and serve as a Peer Career Advisor and Tour Guide for the College.
+Wabash has given me many great opportunities, and I hope to see you embrace this place as much as I have come to.
+Preparing for my senior year has really made me realize how quickly time flies by (it seems like it was just yesterday that I was in your shoes), and how important it is to seize the opportunities that come your way.
+Wabash doesn’t produce classmates, it produces brothers; and I look forward to you joining our happy band of brothers this fall.

 Seton Goddard ‘15